Fatal1ty/openapify/README.md

 ### Response

 Decorator `response_schema` describes a single response from the API Operation.
 Response can have an HTTP code, body and headers.
+If the Operation supports more than one response, then the decorator must be applied multiple times to cover each of them.

 ```python
 from openapify import response_schema